 Positive Behavior Interventions and Supports is an approach to supporting students to be successful in schools.
 PBIS was developed from research in the fields of behavior theory and effective instruction.
-PBIS supports all students through intervention ranging from a school-wide system to a system for developing individualized plans for specific students.
-School-wide PBIS focuses on the development and implementation of proactive procedures and practices to prevent problem behavior for all students and improve school climate.
+PBIS supports all students through interventions ranging from a schoolwide system to a system for developing individualized plans for specific students.
+Schoolwide PBIS focuses on the development and implementation of proactive procedures and practices to prevent problem behavior for all students and improve school climate.